 Veterans and military members must provide documentation to prove they received the Southwest Asia Service Medal and were Pennsylvania residents at the time they were awarded this medal.

-- Proof of Southwest Asia Medal: Member 4 copy of your DD Form 214 documenting your receipt of the Southwest Asia Service Medal during specified time periods and a discharge under Honorable conditions.
+- Proof of Southwest Asia Medal: Member 4 copy of your DD Form 214 documenting your receipt of the Southwest Asia Service Medal during specified time periods and discharge under Honorable Conditions.
 If still active duty, must show official documentation proving receipt of Southwest Asia Service Medal.

 - Proof of relationship if claiming on behalf of another individual.
 Documents could include a marriage certificate (for spouse to make claim), birth certificate (for child to make claim), veteran’s birth certificate (for parents to make claim), or a Proof or authorization for a representative to make a claim.

 - Other: Death certificate, if applicable, or DD 1300 or Veterans Affairs Rating Decision if applicable.